Sourabhpande532/profitAndLoss/README.md

 ---

 ## Overview
-This is an stock app which identify and calculats the profit and loss in your stock.
+This is an stock app which identify and calculats the profit and loss in your stock and will keep help you to solve big problems

 ---